-The release of the fine Cricut deboss tool and the other tools that can be used with the QuickSwap housing and the Cricut Maker machines have been making a big splash.
-I am going to do a post and video on each of them so you can see just how to use them with your Cricut machine.
-First up is how to deboss with your Cricut Maker or Cricut Maker 3.
-The fine deboss tool is only for the Cricut Maker line of machines and you can see my tests with it below.
+The release of the fine deboss tool—along with several other tools that work with the QuickSwap housing and Cricut Maker machines—has created a lot of excitement in the crafting world.
+I’ll create a post and a video for each tool so you can see exactly how they work and how to use them with your Cricut machine.
+First up: how to deboss with your Cricut Maker or Cricut Maker 3.
+Keep in mind, the fine deboss tool is only compatible with the Cricut Maker line of machines.

 What is the fine Cricut deboss tool?

 Now you can deboss any design with no folders required with your Cricut Maker or Cricut Maker 3 machine.
-This tool contains a small rollerball in the tip that will roll over any shape or curve to give a debossed look.
+This tool features a small rollerball at the tip that can roll over any shape or curve to create a debossed look.

-The rollerball itself can be seen in the image below.
-It is very small and not very deep.
-Keep this in mind when choosing a tool to work with your project.
+The rollerball is shown in the image below.
+It is very small and shallow.
+Keep this in mind when choosing a tool for your project.

-The tip itself fits on the same QuickSwap housing as the scoring wheel and the other tools in the Cricut Maker line up.
-The deboss tip is designated with a number “21” on the tip.
+The tip fits the same QuickSwap housing as the scoring wheel and the other tools in the Cricut Maker lineup.
+The deboss tip is marked with the number “21”.
 Want to see how the QuickSwap housing works?
 Head here for a short video!

-You can actually just purchase one housing for all of your tips but you may want two if you will be working a lot with these tools.
+You can purchase a single housing for all your tips, but you may want two if you plan to use these tools frequently.
 You can find the deboss tool with housing on the Cricut website or just the tip here.
-The deboss tip is meant for a fine deboss application.
-You can actually see it next to the engraving tip below and what a big difference there is.
-I have a post on the engrave tool as well!
+The deboss tip is designed for fine debossing.
+You can see it next to the engraving tip below; the difference is significant.
+I also have a post on the engrave tool.

 Cricut Debossing Tip Video

-Can’t watch the video or missed something?
-Everything I discussed in the video can be found below as well.
+Can't watch the video or missed something?
+Everything I discussed in the video is also below.

 Why not deboss with the scoring wheel?

 So, I have made a few debossing projects and just used the scoring wheel?
 Why not continue to do that?
 Why do you need two tools?
-Here is a comparison to show you why the scoring wheel does not work well for a debossed pattern.
+Here is a comparison that shows why the scoring wheel does not work well for a debossed pattern.

-Below is a card that we made just using the scoring wheel.
+Below is a card we created using only the scoring wheel.
 While you can see the butterfly pattern, can you see how the wheel goes slightly over each line?
-The scoring wheel does not stop exactly on the line making your deboss look a bit sloppy.
+The scoring wheel does not stop exactly on the line, making your deboss look a bit sloppy.
 The finer the pattern, the worse this problem becomes.

-The same card made with the deboss tip shows that this tool really does a much better job.
-The lines are crisp and the pattern is perfect.
-If you want to deboss with your Cricut, the fine deboss tip is really the only way do go.
+The same card, debossed with the deboss tip, shows that this tool performs much better.
+The lines are crisp, and the pattern is perfect.
+If you want to deboss with your Cricut, the fine deboss tip is really the only way to go.

 What materials can you deboss on your Cricut Maker?